Barney Google and Snuffy Smith: Legacy

 DeBeck, who had a gift for coining colorful terms, is credited with introducing several Jazz Age slang words and phrases into the English language—including "sweet mama", "horsefeathers", "heebie-jeebies", "hotsy-totsy", and "Who has seen the doodle bug?"
 Snuffy's catchphrases "great balls o' fire" and "time's a-wastin'" remain popular to this day.

 In DeBeck's memory, the National Cartoonists Society in 1946 introduced the Billy DeBeck Award.
 (Eight years later, the name was changed to the Reuben Award after Rube Goldberg.)
 In 1963, Lasswell won both the NCS Humor Comic Strip Award and Reuben Award.
 That same year, he won the society's plaque for Best Humor Strip.
 In 1984, the society gave him its Elzie Segar Award (named after the creator of Popeye) for outstanding contributions to his profession.Snuffy Smith currently appears in 21 countries and 11 languages.
 In 1995, the strip was honored by the U.S. Postal Service; it was one of 20 included in the Comic Strip Classics series of commemorative USPS postage stamps.

+In Mordecai Richler's 1997 novel Barney's Version, it is revealed in the last chapter that his mother called him Barney because she liked the Barney Google song.